 Tableau is a data visualization software with interactive dashboards which tells us about the storage of data.
 We can slice and dice our data in any way we like.
-Analysis can be done either through script or point and click. tableau free version uses Visual Query language called VizQL for exploring the large database.
-There are two versions of it, one is personal and other one is professional.
-As personal edition connects to 7 data sources, including Excel and CSV files.
-It imports from the data source from another workbook.
-With professional edition, hundreds of data sources are connected.
+Analysis can be done either through script or point-and-click.
+Tableau’s free version uses a Visual Query language called VizQL for exploring the extensive database.
+It has two versions: personal and professional, as the personal edition connects to 7 data sources, including Excel and CSV files.
+It imports the data source from another workbook.
+With the professional edition, hundreds of data sources are connected.
 It is compatible with Tableau Server and Online.

-It has compatibility with different types of database (spreadsheet, Bigdata, access data warehouses, cloud applications, cloud databases).
-Cross-database joins are extremely powerful in Tableau free version.
+It is compatible with database types (spreadsheet, Bigdata, access data warehouses, cloud applications, and cloud databases).
+Cross-database joins extremely powerful in the Tableau free version.

 Tableau’s actual process is to perform an analysis of data by visualization.
 Humans have used visualization to describe the data in different insights.
 Easy to use drag and drop interface.
-It is being used by data scientist, data analysts in many different industries.
-It allows business users to create their own reports in an easy manner by then reducing backlog reports.
+Data scientist is using data analysts in many other industries.
+It allows business users to create their reports effortlessly by reducing backlog reports.

 Is Tableau Free?

-It is an emerging BI tool in a growing market as users are demanding good data visualizations and dynamic access services.
-Yes, Tableau free version is the trial version which uses tableau desktop.
+It is an emerging BI tool in a growing market as users demand good data visualizations and dynamic access services.
+Yes, Tableau free version is the trial version which uses the Tableau desktop.
 Tableau free version is not cost-effective for a small organization when creating data visualizations.
-Consumers can get the public version of tableau desktop for a free license.
-It offers free versions of their proprietary solutions and satisfies business analysts.
-The free version of a desktop solution is named as tableau public.
-They use web connectors to connect database that publishes in HTML forms.
+Consumers can get the public version of the Tableau desktop for a free license.
+It offers free versions of its proprietary solutions and satisfies business analysts.
+Tableau Public is the name of the free version of the desktop solution.
+They use web connectors to connect databases that publish in HTML forms.
 It doesn’t need complex data sources.

-- Speed: It analyses millions of rows with efficient speed to give the response in seconds that is why growing market puts Tableau in their ranking.
+- Speed: It analyses millions of rows with efficient speed to give the response in seconds; that is why the growing market puts Tableau in its ranking.

 - Ease of use: customers don’t require any programming skills.